{{ currentSearchSuggestions.title }}

 Geothermal energy

-From the Etruscans to the hamlet of Larderello, straight to Dante: geothermal energy owes a lot to Italy.
-The heat from earth’s crust has been harnessed to serve many purposes since the dawn of mankind.
-The real breakthrough though came at the start of the nineteenth century when a puff of steam turned on five light bulbs…
+From the Etruscans to the village of Larderello, passing via Dante: the history of geothermal energy owes so much to Italy.
+The potential of the Earth's heat has been used since prehistoric times to reap a wide variety of benefits.
+Then, after a long stop, in the early 20th century a puff of steam turned on five light bulbs…

 The history of geothermal energy